jobol/smaunch/README.md

 - at the beginning of a field 2 dashs are beginning a comment.

 keys aren't preceded by space or tab

+For security, smackfs should be remounted read only.